Esylus/Coding-Standards/0_CodeStandards.md

 * Classes are a story that you read from top to bottom.
 The most relevant, important parts go at the top.
 * Public members first, protected second, private last - public members are most relevent to extension.
 * Try to minimize scrolling either vertically or horizontally.
+* For consistency, do not use classes in the core compiler pipeline.
+Use function closures instead.

 ## 9. Errors

 * Always recover or fail gracefully - Report an error message and optimally attempt to continue.
 * Provide useful error messages while also logging a programmer friendly message with enough user info so a support team can investigate the error.
+* Use a period at the end of a sentence.
+* Use indefinite articles for indefinite entities.
+* Definite entities should be named (this is for a variable name, type name, etc..).
+* When stating a rule, the subject should be in the singular (e.g. "An external module cannot..." instead of "External modules cannot...").
+* Use present tense.

 ## 10. Portability